 By Erin Whitehead, Marine Spouse

 Congratulations!
-The movers have delivered your household goods and you did not end up on the news with the headline “local resident new to the area, chased down a moving truck on a riding lawn mower after they refused to put together the king-sized bed frame, leaving the mattress in the kitchen.”
+The movers have delivered your household goods to your new residence.
+It’s a win if you do not end up on the news with the headline “local resident new to the area, chases down a moving truck on a riding lawn mower after they refuse to put together the king-sized bed frame, leaving the mattress in the kitchen.”

 All of your belongings have arrived, mostly in one piece.
 The movers are long gone, and now you are left with the daunting task of putting your new household together.
-If you are like many military families, you asked the movers to set up the furniture in the appropriate rooms.
+Like many mil-families during a military move, you ask the movers to set up the furniture in the appropriate rooms.
 You may have even asked them to unpack a room or two, like the kitchen.
-But as the piles of belongings started to take over, you decided to leave most of the stuff packed in boxes so you could unpack it at your convenience.
-And now, you are staring at the mountain of boxes that inhabit each and every room thinking, “Why in the world do we have so much crap?!”
+But then the piles of belongings start to take over.
+You decide to leave most of it packed in boxes so you can unpack it at your convenience.
+And now, you are staring at the mountain of boxes that inhabit each and every room.
+You’re thinking, “Why in the world do we have so much crap?!”

 I did a very scientific polling of my Facebook friends, many of them military members or spouses.
-I asked them to share their very best tips for unpacking after a move.
+I asked them to share their very best tips for unpacking after a military move.
 As someone who has lived in 12 different homes during 17 years of marriage, I have a few tips of my own.
 What resulted is a list of 10 MOSTLY reasonable (and sometimes ridiculous) tips for unpacking all that crap.
 Please add your mostly reasonable tips in the comments.
-It takes a village to keep us sane through all these PCS moves, folks!
+It takes a village to keep us sane through all these military moves!

 Take your time

-You do not have to kill yourself to get every single thing put away in the first week.
-Sometimes, getting the kitchen and the bedrooms mostly squared away and then taking a break to explore your new town, can help to avoid a major meltdown.
-Moving to a new area should come with a sense of adventure, not scribbling a “I’m running away from home and moving to Jamaica” note on one of the 7,836 sheets of paper you now have sitting in your garage.
+You don’t have to kill yourself to get everything put away in the first week following a military move.
+Sometimes, getting the kitchen and bedrooms squared away before exploring your new town, can help to avoid major meltdowns.
+A military move to a new area should come with a sense of adventure.
 Put some of those boxes in the garage and give yourself a break.
 Just think, it will be like Christmas in 3 months when you finally get to that box marked “sporting equipment” and find the mixing bowls you thought were lost forever!

 Get it all done right away